 5 Myths and Misconceptions About Predictive AnalyticsReading time: 3 minutes

-As data analytics professionals fully absorbed in our work, sometimes we blind ourselves to the reality that (surprise!) not everyone has embraced the power of predictive analytics—and how predictive modeling can transform your business strategy.
+As data analytics professionals fully absorbed in our work, we are sometimes blind to misconceptions about predictive analytics.
+We overlook the fact that not everyone is aware of the benefits that predictive modeling can bring to business strategy.

 Predictive analytics requires investment: in your data, in infrastructure and technology, and of your time.
 It’s also an investment in your company, your internal knowledge base, and your future.
 We may be biased, but we think the investment is well worth it.

-But too often clouding an organization’s better judgment about predictive analytics are the myths and misconceptions about it.
+But too often clouding an organization’s better judgment are the myths and misconceptions about predictive analytics.
 We’ve heard a few, so we decided to address them once and for all—and hope that it makes the path toward data-driven decision-making a little clearer.

 - You need a Ph.D. to build predictive models